 Not long ago, I received a message from a community member who is struggling with the lack of interest and understanding she needs from her family members.

 She is newly diagnosed and coming to terms with the fact that years of unexplained health problems now has a name.

 Here is an excerpt from her message:

 I'm embarrassed when I think back to how frustrated my own mother must have been for years as she didn't get the support she needed from family members.

 So what can we do, as people living with mysterious and misunderstood diseases, when family members do not give us the support and understanding we need?

-What should we do to help educate those around us about the disease and how it affects us each specifically?
+hat should we do to help educate those around us about the disease and how it affects us each specifically?

 The National MS Society offers many printed and downloadable brochures and booklets which offer clear explanations and discussions on a variety of topics.